Dr Ross Nicholas – National Performance Director

 Adam has achieved notable successes throughout his successful coaching career, including coaching Team Wales athletes to medal winning performances at the Commonwealth Games in 2014, 2018, and 2022.

-He has also contributed as a staff member for British Swimming at the European Short Course Championships in 2019 and the World Championships in 2022.
-Additionally, Adam has led British Swimming Distance camps and played a pivotal role in coaching three athletes to the 2020 Tokyo Olympics, with two athletes achieving individual Olympic Finals, placing 5th and 7th respectively.
+He has also contributed as a staff member for Aquatics GB at the European Short Course Championships in 2019 and the World Championships in 2022.
+Additionally, Adam has led Aquatics GB Distance camps and played a pivotal role in coaching three athletes to the 2020 Tokyo Olympics, with two athletes achieving individual Olympic Finals, placing 5th and 7th respectively.

 Stuart McNarry – National High Performance Coach – Swansea